lvxuan12/SCSES/README.md

 # cell/PSI_PSI: PSI value is used to quantify cell-cell splicing similarity.
 Impute raw inclusion and exclusion read counts with cell similarities, and then calculate the imputed PSI.
 # cell_event/PSI_PSI: PSI value is used to quantify cell-cell splicing similarity.
 Impute raw inclusion and exclusion read counts with cell similarities, and then calculate the imputed PSI.
 Further impute the results using event similarities.
 ```

+Results of each imputation strategy will be saved
+into`work_path/imputation`.

 ### Step7.
 Estimation